cloudfoundry-attic/cf-abacus/doc/api.md

 Resource configuration

-Usage summary
+Usage summary report

-Usage report
+Detailed usage report

 Resource usage
 ---

-The _resource usage_ API is used by Cloud resource providers to submit usage for instances of Cloud resources, including service instances and application runtimes.
+The _resource usage_ API is used by Cloud resource providers to submit usage for instances of Cloud resources, including service instances and application runtimes or containers.

 Usage can be submitted by POSTing _resource usage_ documents to Abacus.

-A _resource usage document_ contains usage data for one or more Cloud resources.
+A _resource usage document_ contains usage measurements for one or more Cloud resources.

 Once a _resource usage_ document has been submitted it can be retrieved using GET.